Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Concluding Remarks and Future Research Directions

 \subsection{Practical Models for SPC Receivers}

 The design and performance analysis of SPC-based OWC systems strongly depend on how well the SPC non-ideal effects, such as dead time, can be modelled.
 For example, many existing studies in the literature have modelled the detected photon count of SPC receivers based on ideal Poisson distribution.
-This model is only accurate in a very weak incident power regime as illustrated in Fig. \ref{photon_rate}.
-By disregarding the impact of dead time, this model significantly underestimates the BER performance.
-To this end, some research efforts have been devoted to developing analytical models of detected photon counts in the presence of dead time \cite{Sarbazi18}.
-However, to simplify mathematical derivations, the dead-time-induced ISI is ignored and the system is effectively treated as memoryless.
-Fig. \ref{photon_rate} shows how ignoring ISI degrades the accuracy of the analysis, especially in high-speed and high-power transmission regimes.
-Hence, the accurate modelling of the counting statistics of SPAD receivers across a wide range of data rates and received power levels remains an open problem.
+By disregarding the impact of dead time, this model significantly underestimates the {BER} performance.
+To this end, some research efforts have been devoted to developing analytical models of detected photon counts in the presence of dead time.
+However, to simplify mathematical derivations, the dead-time-induced ISI is normally ignored and the system is effectively treated as memoryless. {Fig. \ref{photon_rate} shows how ignoring ISI (dash curves) degrades the accuracy of the analysis}.
+Hence, the accurate modelling of the counting statistics of SPC receivers across a wide range of data rates and received power levels remains an open problem.